ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 : A pluggable equipment can be inserted into one or several slots (or sub-slots) and can afford a specific transmission function independently.

 Breakout Port:
 : A port is usually associated with a single physical interface.
-A breakout port is a port which is broken down and associated into multiple interfaces.
+A breakout port is a port which is broken down and associated into multiple physical interfaces.

+Port Breakout:
+: The configuration of a breakout port.

+> Note that interface channelization, when an interface (e.g., an Ethernet interface) is configured to support multiple logical sub-interfaces (e.g., VLAN interfaces), is different than port breakout and outside the scope of inventory models.

 Breakout channel:
-: An abstraction of the atomic resource elements into which a breakout port can be broken down: an interface can be associated with one or more breakout channels but no more than one interface can be associated with one breakout channel.
+: An abstraction of the atomic resource elements into which a breakout port can be broken down: a physical interface can be associated with one or more breakout channels but no more than one physical interface can be associated with one breakout channel.
 : The physical elements abstracted as breakout channels are implementation specific.
 {{ports-transceivers-breakouts-examples}} provides some examples of breakout ports configurations and implementations.